A Guide for School Board Candidates in Pennsylvania

 Although the law does not give individual powers to school directors beyond their voices and votes at school board meetings, they do have a number of important individual responsibilities in order to be effective in contributing to the board’s collective functions.
 These responsibilities are reflected in the Principles for Governance and Leadership.
 Board directors must be prepared to devote the time necessary to carry these out and to commit to ongoing learning about the issues and requirements involved.

 How school directors are elected

-The School Code provides that in each school district, nine school directors are elected for four-year terms, with five to be elected in one municipal election and four to be elected two years later in the next municipal election.
+The Pennsylvania School Code provides that in each school district, nine school directors are elected for four-year terms, with five to be elected in one municipal election and four to be elected two years later in the next municipal election.
 This 5-4 rotation helps ensure continuity, so that there are always at least some members of the board who have two or more years of experience.

-Vacancies caused by resignation, death, moving out of the district or region, etc., are filled by an appointment process conducted by the remaining board members.
+Vacancies caused by resignation, death, moving out of the district or region, etc., are filled by an appointment process conducted by the remaining board directors.
 If less than two years remain before the former director’s term expires, a director appointed to fill that vacancy serves for the remainder of the term.

 Who is eligible for election as a school director?

 - At least eighteen (18) years of age as of the date of the November municipal election.